asishgeek/asishgeek.github.io/index.md

 	<h1 class="pageTitle">Recent News</h1>
 </div>

+#### January 25, 2017
+Two papers accepted to AISTATS 2017.
+The first paper in about information-theoretic limits of learning Bayesian networks, while the second paper concerns with necessary and sufficient conditions for learning graphical games.
+Links to manuscripts coming soon.

 #### August 9, 2016
 Our paper on recovering the Nash equilibria set of graphical games from observations of purely behavioral data, has been accepted to *Allerton 2016*.